Medically reviewed by Kristin Hall, FNP

 Meditation has long been promoted as a natural way to treat mental health issues like anxiety and depression, and for good reason.

-Over the years, studies have found that practicing meditation might help to reduce feelings of anxiety, as well as depression and insomnia.
+Over the years, studies, including one published by the National Center for Complementary and Integrative Health, have found that practicing meditation might help to reduce feelings of anxiety, as well as depression and insomnia.

-Meditation may also have benefits for physical health, such as lowering blood pressure and treating irritable bowel syndrome.
+Meditation may also have benefits for physical health, such as lowering blood pressure and treating health conditions such as irritable bowel syndrome.

 One advantage of meditation is that it’s something you can do at any time.
 If you live in a large or medium-sized city, you can meditate with other people by meeting up with a local meditation group.

 Meditation falls under a larger umbrella of mindfulness.
 According to Mindfulness.org, the practice of being mindful encompasses being fully present and aware of your surroundings, allowing for the reduction of anxiety and stress.

 Other types of mindful techniques include taking short pauses in overwhelming situations, meditating while in calm and active states, keeping a gratitude-based journal, and more.

 If you often feel anxious or stressed, keeping a journal might help you to gain control over your feelings and pinpoint what’s contributing to your anxiety symptoms.